Next-generation Earth Monitoring and Observation – Aerosol Monitoring

 - 1 observation run per day (average) producing up to 150 MB of data

 NEMO-AM is being built by SFL for the Indian Space Research Organization (ISRO).
-The mission is designed to cover an area of up to 80,000 square kilometers each day and will be an important national asset for atmospheric monitoring.
+The mission is designed to cover an area of up to 80,000 sq km each day and will be an important national asset for atmospheric monitoring.

 ISRO is providing scientific expertise and defining science requirements.
 Algorithms to process and interpret science data from the mission are also being developed.
 The spacecraft will be operated from ISRO’s ISTRAC facility using SFL-provided ground station hardware and software.